-For users running our Plex Media Server on CentOS/Fedora or Ubuntu Linux distributions, it's possible to do so via our official repository.
-This article covers how to add the repository to CentOS/Fedora and Ubuntu.
+For users running our Plex Media Server on DEB-based (Ubuntu, etc.) or RPM-based (Fedora, CentOS, etc.) Linux distributions, it’s possible to do so via our official repository.
+This article covers how to add the repository to Ubuntu and Fedora/CentOS.
 Other compatible distributions may work, but are not officially supported by Plex.

 For those who wish to verify our public key, its correct md5sum is: